niccikaufman/niccikaufman/README.md

 - 🌱 I’m currently learning intermediate Javascript and CSS
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/niccikaufman/)
 - 😄 Pronouns: they/them/she/her
-- Current favorite quote:

 > Sometimes you gotta stop thinking about something to figure it out. -Amos Burton

 ## 2021 Goals:
 - [ ] Get a tech job